luciangreen/File2List2Br/README.md

 # Prerequisites

-Install List Prolog Interpreter Repository (https://github.com/luciangreen/listprologinterpreter).

-Install Text to Breasonings Repository (https://github.com/luciangreen/Text-to-Breasonings).
+* Please download and install SWI-Prolog for your machine at `https://www.swi-prolog.org/build/`.

+# 1. Install manually

+Download <a href="http://github.com/luciangreen/File2List2Br/">this repository</a>, the <a href="https://github.com/luciangreen/listprologinterpreter">List Prolog Interpreter Repository</a> and the <a href="https://github.com/luciangreen/Text-to-Breasonings">Text to Breasonings Repository</a>.

-# Installation from List Prolog Package Manager (LPPM)
+# 2. Or Install from List Prolog Package Manager (LPPM)

-* Optionally, you can install from LPPM by installing <a href="https://www.swi-prolog.org/build/">SWI-Prolog</a> for your machine, downloading the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>,
+* Download the <a href="https://github.com/luciangreen/List-Prolog-Package-Manager">LPPM Repository</a>:

 ```
 git clone https://github.com/luciangreen/List-Prolog-Package-Manager.git
 cd List-Prolog-Package-Manager
 swipl
+['lppm'].
+lppm_install("luciangreen","File2List2Br")
+halt
 ```
-loading LPPM with `['lppm'].` then installing the package by running `lppm_install("luciangreen","File2List2Br").`.

-# Installing and Running File2List2Br
+# Running

 * Download the repositories above and save them in a single folder.
 * Save a large file in Terminal as a text file.